Kristhaly/Halium/README.md

-# Halium Is An Open Sourced Game Written In Java (RECODED & ACTIVILY BEING MAINTAINED NOW)
+# Halium Is An Open Sourced Game Written In Java (NO LONGER MAINTAINED CODES BEEN REMOVED)